Rebuttal to my "Surah like it" article:

 So to say that a book is from Allah and to really believe in it and then to

-say that it’s literature is not unique and perfect enough to be imitable is
+say that its literature is not unique and perfect enough to be imitable is

 really a very weird theory to put forward.
 If we say the Quran is the word